maharmstone/btrfs/README.md

-WinBtrfs v1.4
+WinBtrfs v1.5
 -------------

 WinBtrfs is a Windows driver for the next-generation Linux filesystem Btrfs.
-A reimplementation from scratch, it contains no code from the Linux kernel, and should work on any version from Windows Vista onwards.
+A reimplementation from scratch, it contains no code from the Linux kernel, and should work on any version from Windows XP onwards.
 It is also included as part of the free operating system [ReactOS](https://www.reactos.org/).

 If your Btrfs filesystem is on a MD software RAID device created by Linux, you